WWE Rumors: Dean Ambrose Vs. The Miz Plus Other Title Matches Added In ‘Royal Rumble’

 A photo posted by Mike "The Miz" Mizanin (@mikethemiz) on

-Dean Ambrose Vs. The Miz is arguably the best wrestling feud as of the moment.
+Dean Ambrose vs. The Miz is arguably the best wrestling feud as of this moment.
 And having them battle it out at the Royal Rumble could be the cherry on top of the cake.
 The Miz is currently doing some of his best heel work in years while Ambrose is definitely right there with him.

 The dynamic between the two has been amazing.
-Ambrose never-back-down hero is such a perfect compliment to The Miz’ arrogant and cheating villain.
-This is a complete throwback to how WWE feuds were done in the past and is certainly one of the must-see wrestling angles in Smackdown right now.
+Ambrose’s never-back-down hero is such a perfect compliment to The Miz’s arrogant and cheating villain.
+This is a complete throwback to how WWE feuds were done in the past and is certainly one of the must-see wrestling angles on Smackdown right now.
 It is a crying shame that the two are not vying for the heavyweight championships.

 The Royal Rumble is a great place for the two to settle their feud.
 Plus, it certainly will be a big bonus to those who are buying this expensive pay-per-view.
-The chances of this match getting made in the Royal Rumble is extremely high.
+The chances of this match getting made in the Royal Rumble are extremely high.

-Alexa Bliss vs. Becky Lynch
+Alexa Bliss Vs. Becky Lynch

 "Every rock they throw I use as a stepping stone " .. #2016 #newyearseve #newyears #2017 #ThanksBecky